lizhaochao/Argx/README.md

 - check whether arg's type is error.
 - check whether arg's length/value is out of range.
 - support nested data checking.
+- similar checkbox functionality, required at least one arg is not nil in group. [usage](#defconfig)
+- similar radio functionality, required only one arg is not nil in group. [usage](#defconfig)
 ## Support Data Type
   -  ```:boolean```
   -  ```:integer```